antter/sketchyFace/README.md

 ```
 python main_model.py --ckpt CKPT  --blur --eval
 ```
+Your predicted latent vectors will be stored in /eval_latent.
 It is important that if you put --blur if and only if your model was trained that way.

 Then, run
 ```
 python generate_images.py --eval
 ```
 And your latent vectors will be turned into their corresponding StyleGAN faces.
+The will be stored in /eval_photos.
 That's all!

 ### References